Navigating Referral Decisions in Dentistry: When to Keep or Pass the Baton

 If the anatomy is predictable, the access is straightforward, and you have the time to do it properly, there's no clinical reason to refer.
 Single-rooted anteriors and premolars with confirmed patency, no previous failed treatment, and no significant curvature are well within the scope of a competent GDP.

-But here’s the catch: time is everything.
-A root canal started in a ten-minute gap because the patient was anxious and in pain?
-That’s not a root canal done well.
-If you can’t give it the appointment it needs, refer it — not because of complexity, but because of reality.
+The caveat is always time.
+A root canal started in a ten-minute gap because the patient was anxious and in pain is not a root canal done well.
+If you can't give it the appointment it needs, refer it — not because of complexity, but because of reality.

 The Cases That Should Prompt Serious Consideration

-Now, let’s talk about those cases that make you go, “Hmm.”
-These aren’t automatic referrals, but they warrant a closer look before you proceed:
+These aren't automatic referrals, but they warrant a harder look before you proceed.

-Previous root canal treatment that has failed?
-That’s a different beast altogether.
+Retreatment.
+Previous root canal treatment that has failed is a different procedure to primary treatment.
 The existing obturation needs removing, the original cause of failure needs identifying, and the anatomy may be compromised.
 The failure rate for GDP-delivered retreatment is significantly higher than for primary treatment.
-And that matters.
+That matters.

-Radiographic evidence of significant calcification doesn’t make treatment impossible, but it does make it substantially harder.
+Calcified canals.
+Radiographic evidence of significant calcification doesn't make treatment impossible, but it does make it substantially harder.
 Without magnification, instrumentation of a calcified canal is as much tactile guesswork as clinical technique.
 Under a microscope, calcified canals that appear absent on a periapical often have a negotiable path.

-This is one of the stronger arguments for specialist involvement.
+Lower molars with complex anatomy.
 MB2 in upper molars is well documented.
-But the variations in lower molar anatomy — C-shaped canals, three-rooted lower first molars — are less predictable and more likely to catch you out if you're not actively looking for them.
+The variations in lower molar anatomy — C-shaped canals, three-rooted lower first molars — are less predictable and more likely to catch you out if you're not actively looking for them.

 The Cases You Should Refer Without Hesitation

+Previous separated instrument.
 Unless you have the training and equipment to manage it, this is not a situation to navigate alone.
-Bypassing, retrieving, or managing around a separated instrument requires specific skills.
-So, just refer it.
+Refer it.

-Both are complex and require careful diagnosis before any treatment decision is made.
-Plus, both can progress rapidly if mismanaged.
-So, don’t take chances here.
+Internal or external resorption.
+Both are complex, both require careful diagnosis before any treatment decision is made, and both can progress rapidly if mismanaged.

 A Word on Timing

 This is worth saying plainly to patients too.
-Being told, "I’d like a specialist to look at this before we proceed," is not a sign of incompetence.
-It’s a sign of good clinical judgement.
+Being told 'I'd like a specialist to look at this before we proceed' is not a sign of incompetence.
+It is a sign of good clinical judgement.
 Most patients, properly informed, appreciate it.

 What I Offer for Referred Cases